 Textbooks are provided for each student as used in each content area.
-Damaged textbooks will be charged according to the damage; full replacement price will be charged for all lost textbooks.
+Damaged textbooks will be charged according to the damage; full replacement price will be charged for all lost textbooks per Education Code section 48904.

 TRAFFIC

 It is quite busy during morning drop-off and afternoon pick-up with both students and vehicles.